Palliative Care Counselling & Communication Coaching

 Palliative Care Counselling: Emotional Support Where It’s Needed Most

-Counselling is available on-site or online for:
+Counselling is available for:

-• patients living with serious or chronic illness
+• Patients living with serious or chronic illness

-• families and caregivers managing stress, overwhelm, or anticipatory grief
+• Families and caregivers managing stress, overwhelm, or anticipatory grief

-• individuals adjusting to long-term health changes or complex medical journeys
+• Individuals adjusting to long-term health changes

 Counselling for Chronic Illness & Adjustment Challenges

 Chronic illness affects far more than physical health.
 Counselling helps you adapt, cope, and find meaning while managing long-term symptoms, uncertainty, or a changing identity.
-Support includes: building resilience, navigating treatment pathways, communicating with healthcare teams, and integrating illness into daily life without losing your sense of self.

 Communication Coaching for Healthcare Professionals

-Strong communication is central to clinical care — especially in emotionally charged fields.
 I provide counselling-informed communication coaching for professionals working in:

 • Palliative Medicine